Climate inertia: Climate response time

+Components

 Thermal inertia

+Thermal inertia is a term which refers to the observed delays in a body's temperature response during heat transfers.
+A body with large thermal inertia can store a big amount of energy because of its heat capacity, and can effectively transmit energy according to its heat transfer coefficient.
+The consequences of thermal inertia are inherently expressed via many climate change feedbacks because of their temperature dependencies; including through the strong stabilizing feedback of the Planck response.

 Ocean inertia

-The ocean’s thermal inertia delays some global warming for decades or centuries.
-It is accounted for in global climate models, and has been confirmed via measurements of Earth’s energy balance.
-The observed transient climate sensitivity is proportional to the thermal inertia time scale.
+The global ocean is Earth's largest thermal reservoir that functions to regulate the planet's climate; acting as both a sink and a source of energy.
+The ocean's thermal inertia delays some global warming for decades or centuries.
+It is accounted for in global climate models, and has been confirmed via measurements of ocean heat content.
+The observed transient climate sensitivity is proportional to the thermal inertia time scale of the shallower ocean.

 Ice sheet inertia

-Even after CO_{2} emissions are lowered, the melting of ice sheets would continue, and further increase sea-level rise for centuries.
-The slow transportation of heat into the oceans and the slow response time of ice sheets will continue until the new system equilibrium has been reached.
+Even after CO_{2} emissions are lowered, the melting of ice sheets will persist and further increase sea-level rise for centuries.
+The slower transportation of heat into the extreme deep ocean, subsurface land sediments, and thick ice sheets will continue until the new Earth system equilibrium has been reached.

-Permafrost takes longer to respond to a warming planet because of thermal inertia, due to ice rich materials and permafrost thickness.
+Permafrost also takes longer to respond to a warming planet because of thermal inertia, due to ice rich materials and permafrost thickness.

 Inertia from carbon cycle feedbacks

-Earth's carbon cycle feedback includes a positive feedback (identified as the climate-carbon feedback) which prolongs warming for centuries, and a negative feedback (identified as the concentration-carbon feedback) which limits the ultimate warming response to fossil carbon emissions.
-The near-term effect following emissions is asymmetric with latter mechanism being about four times larger, and results in a net slowing contribution to the observed inertia of the climate system in the decades following emissions.
+Earth's carbon cycle feedback includes a destabilizing positive feedback (identified as the climate-carbon feedback) which prolongs warming for centuries, and a stabilizing negative feedback (identified as the concentration-carbon feedback) which limits the ultimate warming response to fossil carbon emissions.
+The near-term effect following emissions is asymmetric with latter mechanism being about four times larger, and results in a significant net slowing contribution to the inertia of the climate system during the first few decades following emissions.